-- The student's face, hands and the materials being used must be evident on the videotape.
-Scorers will need to observe the student's face, hands and materials being used. in order to determine mastery of the objective.
-The work on a work sample the student is completing, must be seen on the video. - Both audio and visual components of the videotape must be present in order for scorers to determine mastery of objective. - Videotaped demonstrations of MOs may be no longer than 5 minutes for each objective.
+- The student's face and hands and the materials being used must be evident on the videotape.
+Scorers will need to observe the student's face and hands in order to determine mastery of the objective. - Both audio and visual components of the videotape must be present in order for scorers to determine mastery of objective. - Videotaped demonstrations of MOs may be no longer than 5 minutes for each objective.
 If the response is not evident within 5 minutes, the artifact will be scored "not mastered."
 Only the student's demonstration of the MO should be videotaped, not entire activity or lesson. - Record only one student on each videotape: - If more than one student is recorded on a single videotape, all students observed on the tape will receive "not mastered" for that MO. - Be sure to place each student's videotape in his or her portfolio.
 No attempts will be made to match misplaced videotapes with the correct portfolios. - Only submit one continuous video for each content area.
 Both content areas can be submitted on same video.